turbobytes/infreqdb/README.md

 GET/HEAD should cost even less, depends on cache HIT ratio I can achieve.

+infreqdb makes use of :-

+1. PUT to store partitions.
+2. GET to fetch partitions.
+3. HEAD to check if the cached partition is the latest one.
+It does a HEAD request for each mutable partition.

 ## Usage

 infreqdb is a library, not a database server.